zfine87/spatter/README.md

 1. Clone this repository
 2. Create a MySQL schema named spatter and set your database username/password to any account you want that has full access
+  #Run All the following commands from the project root
 3. Run `composer install`
 4. Run `composer update`
 5. Run `vendor/bin/doctrine orm:schema-tool:create`